 Another way you can seek lawful status in the United States is through an employment-based petition.
 Essentially, under employment-based petitions, an employer, instead of a family member, applies for you to get immigration status based on the type of work you do for them.
-This type of petition is not as common as other immigration options, but it may be a possibility.
-These types of petitions are usually available for people with some specialized skill for which the employer cannot easily fill positions.
+This type of petition is not as common as other immigration options, but it may be a possibility for people with some specialized skill for which the employer cannot easily fill a position